athomasq/athomasq.github.io/navigation/stream.md

 * Pre-Seed is the hypothesis round.
 You don't have any evidence yet, but you have a hypothesis / reasons to believe (macro, team, tech) that the evidence will eventually emerge.

+If you're planning to follow the VC trajectory, you should know these expectations, and also play the game in lookahead mode: at each round, raise money that will help you meet the next round's criteria.

 <br/>